oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

 **For Mac users**

-  1. Open a Terminal Window.
+  1. Open a Terminal window.

   2. Enter the following command: